 This project was developed in partnership with the National Education Association and Colorín Colorado.

-Here are some ideas to keep children engaged with reading, writing, exploring, and learning throughout the summer, whether they're interested in science, art, nature, history, current events, or almost anything else.
+Here are some ideas to keep children engaged with reading, writing, exploring, and learning during out-of-school time, whether they're interested in science, art, nature, history, current events, or almost anything else.

 What will school look like during the 2020-2021 school year?
 Learn more from the following resources, which include news headlines, expert recommendations, and statements from professional organizations.
 For information related to social-emotional learning and impacts of the crisis, see our related resource page.